 Walls with Stories

-This juxtaposition of parallels between the stories of Vishnu and the king makes these sculptures interesting.
+This juxtaposition of parallels between the stories of Vishnu and the King makes these sculptures interesting.

 24 sculpted panels tell the Krishna Katha.
 There are Ganga & Yamuna on walls.
-Some interesting stories include the inclusion of a temple architecture on the walls, of traders from far and wide indicating the trade connections of Kanchipuram in good old days.
+Some interesting stories include the inclusion of temple architecture on the walls, of traders from far and wide indicating the trade connections of Kanchipuram in the good old days.

 Sculptures are not in great shape.
 It does not look like they faced any vandalism, but the stone has started eroding with time.
 I hope some kind of conservation can be taken up to preserve these stories.

 Tapering pillars with their base carved in the shape of a sitting lion are the hallmark of Pallava architecture in Tamil Nadu.
 You see them almost everywhere in Kanchipuram too, for it was the capital of Pallavas for a long time.

 At this temple, these pillars in a neat clean row, stand out.
 Like I said before, standing in front of the sculpted walls, they look like guarding the stories.
 The visual they present is stunning.
 As this temple is not really crowded, you do get to see them without anyone blocking the view.